EXPRESS/SOS 2024

 We solicit two types of submissions:

-• Full papers of up to 15 pages excluding references
+• Full papers of up to 15 pages excluding references in EPTCS style.

 (presented at the workshop and included in the proceedings)

-• Short papers of up to 5 pages excluding references
+• Short papers of up to 5 pages excluding references in EPTCS style.

 (presented at the workshop, but not included in the proceedings)